Sunhat/smap-coding-challenge/REPORT.md

 Maybe:
 - pull data for each year and save it, as opposed to all years at once
 - server-side caching

+### axios.post
+I had issues with axios.post/django def post for create.
+I looked at another project of mine and found I had used request.body to deal with this issue, although I suspect there's a better way around this.
+I tried changing `Content-Type` to no avail.

+### Updating the api response
+I also updated the API response to return the created consumer.
+This way, I can add it to the list with its ID without making an additional API call.